 Chapters: 550 to 580

-Marineford arc is my favorite arc of all time in manga.
+Marineford arc is one of my favorite arcs of all time in manga.
 There are several things that make Marineford amazing.
 It shows the long-awaited war between Whitebeard Pirates and the World Government of Navy and Warlords.

 We finally get to meet the long-teased Whitebeard and his crew in action.
 It may be easy to forget that Luffy isn’t present in this arc for several episodes, yet we fully get grown towards Whitebeard pirates who act as the protagonists initially.